packit/packit-service/README.md

 ## Steps how to install Packit-as-a-Service into your projects or organizations

-For the installation packit into your project there are available two approaches
+There are two ways to install Packit Service GitHub app into your repository.

 ### Install from Packit-as-a-Service page
 1. From the [Packit-service page](https://github.com/organizations/packit-service/settings/apps/packit-as-a-service) page,